jacamo-lang/jacamo-lang.github.io/_pages/getting-started.md

     { include("$jacamo/templates/common-moise.asl") }
     { include("$moise/asl/org-obedient.asl") }

-This code states that alice has one [goal](#../terminology.adoc#goal), created when alice starts running.
-This goal can be achieved by a [plan](#../terminology.adoc#plan) (3rd and 4th lines) that simply sends a [message](#../terminology.adoc#message) to another agent named bob telling him `greeting("hello world")`.
+This code states that alice has one goal, created when alice starts running.
+This goal can be achieved by a plan (3rd and 4th lines) that simply sends a message to another agent named bob telling him `greeting("hello world")`.

-details about the language used to code the agents and the language used for their communication is covered in other documents.
+Details about the language used to code the agents and the language used for their communication is covered in other documents.

 The source code for bob (file `src/agt/bob.asl`) is: